 One of the mysteries of the English language finally explained.

-1(of a vehicle) move to the side of or off the road.‘he pulled in at the kerb’
+1(of a vehicle or its driver) move to the side of or off the road.‘he pulled in at the curb’

 - ‘Trucks pulled in on the other side of the dirt road and Bo nodded to them as they waved in her direction.’

 - ‘As I pulled in to the side of the road, the crisis quickly vanished.’

 - ‘It began to slow down and pulled in to the side of the road, right next to Cannington.’

 - ‘I sat in my car for fifteen minutes watching each vehicle pull in, realizing I hadn't a clue what he drove.’